- How is stomach cancer treated?

 Heart damage: Doxorubicin, epirubicin, and some other drugs may cause permanent heart damage if used for a long time or in high doses.
 For this reason, doctors carefully control the doses and use heart tests such as echocardiograms or MUGA scans to monitor heart function.
 Treatment with these drugs is stopped at the first sign of heart damage.

-To learn more about chemotherapy, you can read our document Understanding Chemotherapy: A Guide for Patients and Families online, or call us for a free copy.
+To learn more about chemotherapy, see the “Chemotherapy” section of our website, or our document Understanding Chemotherapy: A Guide for Patients and Families.